 Settling down might take some time but I guess I can wait.
 In all this, I don't fail to remember my own school days and wonder how well Amma managed everything.
 I think all of us will take our own time to come to terms with the way life leads us on.
 But no complaints absolutely, living with two people who have their nose into optimism, I can't fail to get it rubbed off me!
 Any word of complaint, and Dad or Hubby dear will immediately come out with a line, 'Think of the possibilities, think what good can happen'.
 Well, I do hope as my dear Lak said, my twins, will go and conquer the Playschool!

-Since today is first day, I thought Idli would be easy to take in.
+Since today is the first day, I thought Idli would be easy to take in.
 So it was Idli with Groundnut chutney for Konda.
 I was happy to note that she finished it without complaining.
-I remembered the other idlis that gets done.
+I remembered the other idlis that get done.
 Amma used to make quite a few varieties in Idlis too.
 Masala Idlis, Vegetable idli, Rava Idli, Spiced Idlis.
 The list was a big one.
-So thinking of that this Ragi Idli that we made was a good change.
-Infact, Konda saw that and was interested to eat it and she liked.
+So thinking of that this Ragi Idli that we made was a good variety to make.
+In fact, Konda saw that and was interested to eat it and she liked it.
 So another version of Idli for us to include.